stmayne/custom_labels_lab/README.md

 However, in this case we will upload our images to S3.
 You'll want to select the option for "Import images from S3 bucket" and then hit the link for "S3 bucket" at the bottom of the page.
 This will take you to the S3 folder where you can upload your images.

+**If your machine only has command line access (no UI) then click this follow [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html#using-s3-commands-managing-objects-copy) to see how to upload your images from the AWS Command Line Interface (CLI).
+Your command should look something like "aws s3 cp Images/ s3://custom-labels-console-us-east-1-dae32e64e4/assets/stanford-dogs/"**

 ![](screenshots/6.png)

 7) Now you'll want to upload your images.
-You can upload the unzipped images that are located in this github repository.
+You can upload the dataset we prepared from earlier.

 ![](screenshots/7.png)